 Dan Butcher, Trustee

 Dan is the Managing Partner at Clark Hill Strasburger.
 Dan Butcher counsels clients on tax matters, particularly in the areas of state and local taxation.
 He has extensive experience with matters involving Texas franchise tax, Texas sales and use tax, and other state and local taxes, including administrative appeals, refund claims, and litigation.
-A significant part of this practice includes representing taxpayers before the Texas Comptroller of Public Accounts as well as the agencies responsible for state taxes in many other states in the U.S. Regarding professional affiliations, Dan served as the chairman of the Corporate Tax Committee at State Bar of Texas Tax Section between 1992 and 1994 as well as the General Counsel for the Southwest Chapter of the United States-Mexico Chamber of Commerce.
+A significant part of this practice includes representing taxpayers before the Texas Comptroller of Public Accounts as well as the agencies responsible for state taxes in many other states in the U.S. Regarding professional affiliations, Dan served as the chairman of the Corporate Tax Committee at State Bar of Texas Tax Section between 1992 and 1994 and the General Counsel for the Southwest Chapter of the United States-Mexico Chamber of Commerce.
 Mr. Dan graduated University of Denver, B.S.A. with cum laude in 1981, the University of Texas School of Law, J.D. with cum laude in 1984 and The Southwestern Methodist University, LL.M. in 1989.

 Mr. Madden serves as the President of the outpatient imaging operations of U.S. Radiology Specialists (USRS), including Touchstone Medical Imaging.
 Prior to joining Touchstone, Mr. Madden was the Chief Development Officer for Radiologix, Inc., a leading provider of imaging services with 72 imaging centers.
-Mr. Madden has been in the healthcare field for over 25 years with much of this time spent with one of the Big Four accounting and consulting firms providing services to numerous health care clients as a Partner and National Industry Director overseeing 150 healthcare partners.
+Mr. Madden has been in the healthcare field for over 25 years with much of this time spent with one of the Big Four accounting and consulting firms providing services to many health care clients as a Partner and National Industry Director overseeing 150 healthcare partners.
 Mr. Madden holds a BBA in Accounting with High Honors from the University of Texas at Austin.
 Mr. Madden is on the Board of the Association for Quality Imaging, a national industry organization that advocates for and supports the outpatient imaging industry.